Windscreen crack is latest Boeing Dreamliner mishap

 While problems are not uncommon when new aircraft enter service - the 787 had its first commercial flight in November 2011 - analysts have noted they will compound perceptions of the plane, and of Boeing, after the Dreamliner debuted more than three years behind schedule due to a series of production delays.

-Separately, Makoto Yoda, president of Japanese battery maker GS Yuasa Corp, which makes the Dreamliner batteries, said his company is looking into an incident on Monday in which a battery in the auxiliary power unit of a JAL-operated Dreamliner suffered "severe fire damage".
+Separately, Makoto Yoda, president of Japanese battery maker GS Yuasa Corp (6674.T), which makes the Dreamliner batteries, said his company is looking into an incident on Monday in which a battery in the auxiliary power unit of a JAL-operated Dreamliner suffered "severe fire damage".

 (Additional reporting by Mayumi Negishi; Writing by Mari Saito and Dominic Lau; Editing by Ian Geoghegan)